WeFoster/Documentation/_kb articles/when-to-use-constants-filters-and-actions-to-build-page-layouts.md

 activate_wf_builder:
   - "0"
 ---
-Because there are multiple ways to achieve the same results using either a constant, action or a filter, keep the following in mind when you’re building a layout for your WeFoster Theme
+Because there are multiple ways to achieve the same results using either a constant, action or a filter, keep the following in mind when you’re building a layout for your WeFoster Theme.

+## Using Constants

-*   **CONSTANTS** are for setting **default values** that are set globally (across your theme).
+**CONSTANTS** are for setting **default values** that are set globally (across your theme).
 They are inflexible and are the foundation of your layout across your theme.

 [gistpen id=421]

+## Using Filters

-*   **FILTERS** are a more flexible way to **modify** or overwrite default functionality.
+**FILTERS** are a more flexible way to **modify** or overwrite default functionality.
 Whilst a constant is applied everywhere, a filter can be used only on a specific page/area of your site.
 The code snippet below shows how you can use filters to change the site layout for a certain page/post-type or page template only.

 [gistpen id=274]

+## Using Actions

-*   **ACTIONS** Are use to **add** additional content to your layout.
+**ACTIONS** Are use to **add** additional content to your layout.
 So instead of overwriting a value (like a filter does) you add something extra to it.
 For example an additional CSS class!

 [gistpen id=381]